-Expenditure by the Company up to December 31, 2017 on the La India Project amounted to £35.9 million on a cumulative basis.
+Expenditure by the Company up to December 31, 2017 on the La India Project amounted to £36.8 million on a cumulative basis.

-Achievement of plans and milestones in 2017
+Achievement of plans and milestones in 2018

-The Company endeavoured in 2017 to secure approval of the EP application.
+The Company continued in its endeavours in the first quarter of 2018 to secure approval of the EP application.
 Pending this, the plans of the Company have been:

-- to conduct detailed geological mapping and mineral resource expansion drill programmes specifically aimed at the Mestiza vein set and exploration drilling programmes targeting the smaller resource areas and prospects that have not been drilled and which are located within the La India Project area; and - following on from soil surveys and a study of the structural geology within the La India Project, to continue exploration activities for gold mineralisation outside of the existing Mineral Resource/Mineral Reserve areas.
+• the development of a stratigraphic and lithological model on the La India and America veins, with rock chip sampling; and following on from soil surveys and a study of the structural geology within the La India Project, to continue exploration activities for gold mineralisation outside of the existing Mineral Resource/Mineral Reserve areas.

-The development of the La India Project in 2017 was consistent with these plans of the Company.
+The development of the La India Project in the first quarter of 2018 was consistent with these plans of the Company.
 In particular: